-At King’s, we passionately believe that talent, commitment and good character should always be recognised and rewarded.
-We are therefore delighted to offer Scholarships, All-Rounder & Leadership Awards and Bursaries to all new pupils.
+At King’s Worcester, we passionately believe that talent, commitment and good character should always be recognised and rewarded.
+We are therefore delighted to offer scholarships, All-Rounder & Leadership Awards, and bursaries to all new pupils.

-An academic exhibition award may be awarded to those who narrowly miss out on a scholarship award.
+An academic exhibition award may be offered to those who narrowly miss out on a scholarship award.

 Key dates for September 2020 entry